 They just dismiss them.

-And then there are other people that like for example, if somebody makes a great point to me that I hadn't thought of and maybe points out that I'm wrong.
+And then there are other people that, like, for example, if somebody makes a great point to me that I hadn't thought of and maybe points out that I'm wrong, I need to not be so prideful of my life that I can't accept the truth for what it is.

-That's a good that's a good point.
+That's a good, that's a good point.

 And I just think you're just you just have a lot more intellectual honesty than most Democrats.

-Most Democrats, American people don't want their money wasted the way we've been describing on this program now since the beginning of the year, since Donald Trump was inaugurated.
+Most Democrats, the American people don't want their money wasted the way we've been describing on this program now since the beginning of the year, since Donald Trump was inaugurated.

 They just don't.